 The three-axis fluxgate magnetometer is one in a chain of longitudinal, ground-based magnetometers extending down though South America and into Antarctica.
 The primary scientific goals are the study of ULF (Ultra Low Frequency) waves and the remote sensing of mass density in the inner magnetosphere during geomagnetically active periods.
 Palmer's magnetometer is also a conjugate to the Canadian Poste de la Baleine station, allowing the study of conjugate differences in geomagnetic substorms and general auroral activity.
 The station Research Associate maintains the on-site system.

 The magnetometer operated well during the month.
-The battery was replaced on the uninterruptible power supply.

 B-390-P: THERMO-SALINOGRAPH

 Vernon Asper, Principal Investigator, University of Southern Mississippi